-These 5 Houseplants Are Scientifically Proven to Make You Feel Better
+5 Mood Boosting Plants Are Scientifically Proven to Make You Feel Better

 It doesn’t take a botanist to know that happy green plants are an instant visual pick-me-up.
-But these five miracle plants—all of which are scientifically proven to boost your mood—take self-care one step further.
+But these five mood-boosting plants—all of which are scientifically proven to improve your day—take self-care one step further.
 Add one (or all) to your home this season for an all-natural antidepressant that doubles as decor.